mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

 Before building the project, some dependencies and service must be up and running, and the hardware requirements must be installed ([hardware-requirements](../../deploy-on-premise.md#hardware-requirements)).

-Apart from the SGX drivers, Rust must also be installed and running in default in nightly.
+The installation of the Intel SDK can be found by following this [link](https://github.com/intel/linux-sgx).

-And finally the fortanix EDP dependencies must also be installed.
+The fortanix EDP dependencies must also be installed.
 You can check the official fortanix [documentation here](https://edp.fortanix.com/docs/installation/guide/).

 The SGX configuration and services can be viewed using the command :